Children & Young Persons – Learning Disabilities

 Some children with learning disabilities grow up to be independent and need occasional support, while others need help with everyday tasks, such as washing or getting dressed, for their whole lives.
 It depends on their abilities.

 Children and young people with a learning disability are often diagnosed as having special educational needs.

 Some conditions are associated with having a learning disability.
 This is because people with these conditions are more likely to have one.
 Everyone with Down’s syndrome, for example, has some kind of learning disability, and so do many people with cerebral palsy.
 People with autism may also have learning disabilities, and around 30% of people with epilepsy have a learning disability.

 We understand how important a positive environment and a homely atmosphere is for young people.
-So we ensure that in all our Learning Disabiity homes in County Durham and the North East, each of our young people will have a comfortable, adapted bedroom with en suite which they will be encouraged to personalise.
+Our Learning Disability homes are in County Durham and the North East.
+Here each young person has a comfortable, adapted bedroom with en suite to personalise.

-Each home will have homely, sensory aware, social and living spaces; which are adapted to meet the young people's needs.
-These spaces will be fully accessible including a kitchen (with adaptations to meet the young people's needs), spacious lounge, multipurpose activity room, sensory room, dining room, laundry area and a large accessible, enclosed safe garden with a mixture of patio areas and grass to support the development of leisure, relaxation and social activities.
+Each home will have homely, sensory aware, social and living spaces adapted to meet the young people’s needs.
+These spaces will be fully accessible.
+They include a fully adapted kitchen spacious lounge, multipurpose activity room, sensory room, dining room and laundry area.
+With a large accessible, enclosed safe garden with a mixture of patio areas and grass to support the development of leisure, relaxation and social activities.